autowarefoundation/autoware/docker/README.md

 This stage is a Autoware Universe Sensing/Perception runtime container.
 It only includes the dependencies given by `/rosdep-universe-sensing-perception-exec-depend-packages.txt` and the binaries built in the `universe-sensing-perception-devel` stage.

+### `universe-visualization`

+This stage is a Autoware Universe Visualization runtime container.
+It only includes the dependencies given by `/rosdep-universe-visualization-exec-depend-packages.txt` and the binaries built in the `universe-visualization-devel` stage.

 ### `universe-localization-mapping-devel`

 This stage installs the dependency packages based on `/rosdep-universe-localization-mapping-depend-packages.txt` and build the packages under the following directories of `autoware.repos`.